The Curse of Many Organizations

 There are exceptions.
 Some external force or event, a law being passed, or a major competitor entering or leaving a market can make achieving a strategic objective impossible or not challenging.
 And while strategic goals should rarely change, the tactics used to accomplish those goals must change.
 The daily monitoring and evaluation process will dictate that some things are working and some things are not.
 Real-time correction is essential to executing strategy well.

 Daily monitoring seems ominous.
 However, when web-based technology is introduced, it is less of a chore, and more of it will lead to success in which the entire organization can take part.
 A tool such as MPOWR Envision can facilitate the Five Musts discussed above.
-Go to mpowr.com and see how your organization can see it happen by executing strategy today.
+Get a demo of MPOWR Envision and see how your organization can see it happen by executing strategy today.

 Look for our entire series on “Strategy Improvisation.”
 Next up, “Strategic Improvisation Series: How often should you do a strategic plan?”